microcks/microcks.io/content/documentation/automating/service-account.md

 }
 ```

 Authenticate as administrator into the Keycloak administration console and browse the realm Microcks is using.
-You should have the list of defined `Applications` or `Client` defined on this realm and see the default `microcks-serviceaccount` as in below screenshot:
+You should have the list of defined `Applications` or `Clients` defined on this realm and see the default `microcks-serviceaccount` as in below screenshot:

 ![service-account-clients](/images/service-account-clients.png)